rsmacapinlac/macapinlac.com/pages/03.blog/2021-week-8-week-in-review/blog.md

 * Write some _more_ scripts to automate more of my daily "journal" folders.
 Eg. IFTTT to Dropbox then some script into the daily folder.
 * Erm, backup scripts for stuff around the house.
 It's embarassing how much missiong critical things goes on around this house without any backups.
 * Work has a big milestone at the end of the month.
-Need to get a better wrangle over that date.
+The team has been working really hard on getting things ready.
+This week's goal is to take a 500 foot view of the whole thing (end to end), see if there are any gaps.